georgeerol/DeepLearningDroneSimulator/README.md

  Can you draw a line that separates the red and the blue shells?
 And the child will draw a line.

 ![Child Draw line](./misc/ChildDrawLine.JPG)

- That's it.
 That's what a neural network does.
 Given some data in the form of blue or red points, the neural network will look for the best line that separates them.
 And if the data is a bit more complicated then we'll need a more complicated algorithm.
 Here, a deep neural network will do the job and find the more complex boundary that separates the points.

 ![Simple Data Points](./misc/SimpleDataPoints.JPG)

 If the data is a bit more complicated, then we'll need a more complicated algorithm.
 Here, a deep neural network will do the job and find the more complex boundary that separates the points.

 ![Complicated Data Points](./misc/ComplicatedDataPoints.JPG)